Chillum Road-New Carrollton Line

-The Rhode Island Avenue–New Carrollton Line, designated Route T14, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange Line of the Washington Metro and Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro.
-The line operated every 20–25 during the peak periods and 60 minutes during the weekday middays and on the weekends.
-Route T14 trips roughly took 50 minutes to complete.
+The Chillum Road-New Carrollton Line, designated Route P42, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange and Silver Lines of the Washington Metro and Takoma station of the Red Line of the Washington Metro.
+The line operates every 20-30 during the weekdays and 30 minutes during the weekends.
+Route P42 trips roughly takes 70 minutes to complete.

 Background

-Route T14 operated daily between New Carrollton station and Rhode Island Avenue stations primarily running into neighborhoods unlike route T18 which was a direct route.
-The line also operated a limited stop segment between Mount Rainier Terminal and Rhode Island Avenue alongside route T18 at all times serving only five stops.
-Local service was provided by routes 83 and 86.

-Route T14 operated out of Landover division.
+Route P42 operates daily between New Carrollton station and Takoma station primarily running into neighborhoods.
+Route P42 operates out of Landover division.